Oxytocin (song)

-The song has been described by music critics as "horny", "upbeat" and "her sexiest song yet".
-Named after the oxytocin hormone, which is produced during sex, the track talks about sexuality and experimentation of the artist.
-Sonically, it drew comparisons to works of Crystal Castles, Grimes, Nine Inch Nails, and Timbaland, as well as to Eilish's debut studio album, When We All Fall Asleep, Where Do We Go?
-(2019), and its biggest single, "Bad Guy".
+The song has been described by music critics as "horny", "upbeat" and Eilish's "sexiest song yet".
+Named after the hormone oxytocin, which is produced during sex, the track talks about sexuality and experimentation of the artist.
+Sonically, it drew comparisons to works of Crystal Castles, Grimes, Nine Inch Nails, and Timbaland, as well as to Eilish's debut studio album When We All Fall Asleep, Where Do We Go?
+(2019), especially to its biggest single "Bad Guy".
+Described as a fan favorite, "Oxytocin" received widespread acclaim from music critics praising its production, sentiment and vocal delivery.

-Described as fan favorite, "Oxytocin" received widespread acclaim from music critics, some of whom were very keen of its production, sentiment and vocal delivery.
-The song charted in a number of countries upon the release of Happier Than Ever, including reaching the top 40 in Australia, Denmark, Hungary, Ireland, Lithuania, Norway, and the United Kingdom, while appearing at number 72 in the United States.
+"Oxytocin" charted in a number of countries upon the release of Happier Than Ever, including reaching the top 40 in Australia, Denmark, Hungary, Ireland, Lithuania, Norway, and the United Kingdom, while appearing at number 72 in the United States.
 Eilish performed the song for her Disney+ concert film Happier Than Ever: A Love Letter to Los Angeles, and on music festivals such as iHeartRadio Music Festival and Life Is Beautiful Music & Art Festival.
-In 2022, Eilish performed the track with elements of her 2017 single "Copycat" on a 2022–2023 world tour in support of Happier Than Ever.
+"Oxytocin" is a part of a 2022–2023 world tour in support of Happier Than Ever set list interpolating elements of her 2017 single "Copycat".